094459/newsletter-oss-projects/README.md

 [aws-cdk-stack-builder-tool](https://aws-oss.beachgeek.co.uk/3g3) or AWS CDK Builder, is a browser-based tool designed to streamline bootstrapping of Infrastructure as Code (IaC) projects using the AWS Cloud Development Kit (CDK).
 Equipped with a dynamic visual designer and instant TypeScript code generation capabilities, the CDK Builder simplifies the construction and deployment of CDK projects.
 It stands as a resource for all CDK users, providing a platform to explore a broad array of CDK constructs.
 Very cool indeed, and you can deploy on AWS Cloud9, so that this project on my weekend to do list. (#180)

+**aws-client-monitor**

+[aws-client-monitor](https://aws-oss.beachgeek.co.uk/496) is a new tool from Roman Tsypuk designed to analyse applications interacting with AWS services.
+It's particularly useful during local development, troubleshooting, or profiling third-party applications.
+It allows you to do real-time monitoring, capturing and displaying AWS API invocations in real time, and is easy to get started with.
+It comes with a gorgeous dashboard, so this is on my todo list to try out. (#207)

+**aws-cloudformation-starterkit**

+[aws-cloudformation-starterkit](https://aws-oss.beachgeek.co.uk/434) is a new project from AWS Community Builder Danny Steenman that should accelerate AWS infrastructure deployment for CloudFormation users.
+It's designed for both beginners and seasoned pros, featuring quick CI/CD setup, multi-environment support, and automated security checks.
+Very nice repo, clear and detailed documentation, so make sure you check this project out.(#203)

 **aws-external-package-security**

 [aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
 The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

 **aws-lambda-java-profiler**